spring-tips/spring-graal-native-image-feature/README.md

 ```

 Tne notable thing here is that we've added the `native-image-maven-plugin` plugin to the build.
 The plugin also takes some command line configurations that help it understand what it should do.
 That long list of command-line arguments in the `buildArgs` elements represent the command line witches required to make this application run.
-(I owe a _huge_  thanks to Spring Graal Feature lead Andy Clement for figuring all this out!)
+(I owe a _huge_  thanks to Spring GraalVM Feature lead Andy Clement for figuring all this out!)

 ```xml
 <dependency>